-Cathlin, Heidi and Miranda wearing TALIE GOLDS by Natalie Rychart and Brendan Bannister.
+Cathlin, Heidi and Miranda wearing TALIE GOLDS, photographed by Natalie Rychart and Brendan Bannister.

 Do you know who made the clothes you’re wearing?
 Not the company, the individual?
 In the world of fast fashion, we’re quick to highlight brands and designers, but too often overlook the people who actually create the garments.
 New Bali based swimwear label Talie Golds is here to change the way you think about swimwear.

 Inspired by talented artisans in developing countries, Talie Golds is a range of ethically-made and socially-conscious swimwear and jewellery that empowers skilled, local craftspeople.
 Each item is lovingly handmade by women and men in Bali, Indonesia.
 No sweatshops, no crappy conditions and Talie Golds always guarantee fair trade wages.